Module 8, Part 1: Programming Interfaces and Encapsulation#

 The answer is that Java has a default access level called “package-private,” which is used if no other modifier is specified.
 For instance, all fields, methods, and constructors defined above in the class BankAccount without encapsulation are “package-private.”

-The access level “package-private” is “in between” public
+The access level “package-private” is “in between” public and private —

 but for the kind of Java programs we have written thus far, it is pretty much

-.
+indistinguishable from public.
 In order to truly appreciate the difference

-and “package-private,” we would need to discuss some elements
+between public and “package-private,” we would need to discuss some elements

 of Java that we will address only later in the course.